Crisu83/foosball-app/docs/MODEL.md

 Model
 =====

-This document explains the data model behind this application.
+This document explains the data model in this application.

 ## League